bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 }
 ```

-When `bit-docs` attempts to load any such plugin, it looks to require a `bit-docs.js` file from the plugin root, to get the configuration and registration details.
-This `bit-docs.js` file is what bootstraps the plugin within the `bit-docs` system.
+When `bit-docs` attempts to load any plugin, it looks to require `bit-docs.js` from the plugin root.
+The `bit-docs.js` file is what bootstraps the plugin within the `bit-docs` system.

-A typical `bit-docs.js` will contain basic setup like:
+A typical `bit-docs.js` will register some hooks, for example:

 ```js
 var tags = require("./tags");